 Willis Smith pulls off an astounding upset by defeating Sen. Frank Graham in North Carolina’s Democratic primary runoff.
 Graham had polled almost nine percentage points ahead of Smith in last month’s

-primary, but Graham failed to to get more than half the votes cast, which set the stage for today’s run-off election.
-In a surprise to the political establishment that has backed Graham, Smith wins in a 51.8% to 48.2% vote.
+primary.
+But Graham failed to get more than half the votes cast, which set the stage for today’s run-off election.
+In a surprise to the political establishment that backs Graham, Smith wins in a 51.8% to 48.2% vote.
 Race politics played a heavy role in this election, driven primarily by opposition to “Trumanism” (which, in the South, primarily refers to President Truman’s civil rights policies) and the U.S. Supreme Court decisions earlier this month

 that threaten segregation’s status quo.
 White working poor and farmers in the eastern part of the state, who had been the core of Graham’s support just a month ago, has abandoned him over racial issues.
 The win virtually guarantees that Smith will become the state’s next Senator since the November election is little more than a formality in a state where Republicans, regardless of their policies, are still reviled due to the Civil War and Reconstruction.

 Jun 24: KKK parades through Florence, Lake City, Kingstree.